Full-service provider of industrial catalysis. This is C&CS.

-The modern chemical industry is becoming increasingly concerned about environmental protection.
-One of the key challenges is the reduction of harmful emissions released during industrial processes.
-This is where catalytic oxidizers (CAOs) come into play, which have been established as an efficient solution for minimizing volatile organic compounds (VOCs) and other pollutants.
-This article highlights the functionality, advantages and applications of CAOs and the contribution that C&CS makes.
+The modern chemical industry is increasingly focused on environmental protection.
+One of the key challenges is reducing harmful emissions released during industrial processes.
+This is where catalytic afterburners (C&Cs) come into play, having established themselves as an efficient solution for minimizing volatile organic compounds (VOCs) and other pollutants.
+This article examines the operation, advantages, and applications of C&Cs and the contribution made by C&Cs.

-The basic function of a KNV plant is to heat the exhaust gas to a temperature at which the catalytic reaction takes place optimally.
-Typically this range is between 300°C and 500°C, significantly lower than in thermal afterburning plants, which require temperatures above 700°C. These low operating temperatures are achieved by using a catalyst, the most suitable being those made of platinum, such as the C&CS Envicat 2531, or platinum and palladium our C&CS Envicat 55068.
+The fundamental function of a KNV system is to heat the exhaust gas to a temperature at which the catalytic reaction proceeds optimally.
+This range is typically between 300°C and 500°C, significantly lower than that of thermal afterburners, which require temperatures above 700°C. These low operating temperatures are achieved through the use of a catalyst; those made of platinum, such as the C&CS Envicat 2531, or of platinum and palladium, such as our C&CS Envicat 55068, are best suited.

 A catalyst – usually made of precious metals such as platinum or palladium – is used to lower the activation energy of the oxidation and thereby increase the reaction rate.

-By using a catalyst in such an oxidation technology, combustion can be carried out at lower temperatures, which not only saves energy but also minimizes the formation of byproducts such as nitrogen oxides (NOₓ).
-This property makes the KNV systems particularly attractive for applications where the reduction of both VOCs and NOₓ is important.
+By using a catalyst in such oxidation technology, combustion can be carried out at lower temperatures, which not only saves energy but also minimizes the formation of byproducts such as nitrogen oxides (NOₓ).
+This characteristic makes KNV systems particularly attractive for applications where the reduction of both VOCs and NOₓ is crucial.

 Advantages of KNV technology